Looking for a Wine Tour that goes above and beyond the usual? Thunderstar Stages will introduce you to:

 - Perhaps even invite you to enjoy a charming picnic area.

-We specialize in tours through the heart of Wine Country.
+We specialize in wine tours through the heart of Wine Country.
 Travel around Sonoma and Napa counties where:

 - The wine is as diverse as the views of the awe-inspiring landscape.